nitish-pattanaik/cloudsimplus-cmd/README.md

 - No build system. (no maven, no gradle)
 - Only a single `build.bat` file is used to build the whole project.
 - I just used `javac` and `java` (comes with JDK) to build the projects (cloudsimplus & cloudsimplus-examples) and run those examples.
+- I vendored all dependencies (.jars) in the `libs/` folder.
+Inside `build.bat` I generate the classpath using all the libraries in the libs/ folder. (cmd magic)
 - java & javac version
 ``` sh
 javac --version